Alternative way to apply styles in darkroom

 The other improvement would be to have the capacity to put some hierarchy in the styles, to group them in the same way the tags are managed.
 In that way the styles could be shown as a treeview and then be more easy to spot and apply.

-#2 Updated by Benoit Lécolier almost 7 years ago
+#2 Updated by Benoit Lécolier about 7 years ago

 I do too :) The good news is that the data structure is already implemented (tags)